Stories of the Canopy Tower

 The idea seemed preposterous.
 To bring an interior designer from New York City to the forest of Central Panama to tell me what colors I should use to paint the tower.
 No way!
 What does she know about transforming a radar tower into a birding lodge?
 Her specialty is designing jewelry shops not choosing the colors for whatever I was doing.

 “Well,” Denise said, “you asked my opinion, I believe Ruth can help you.
-Please giver her a try.”
+Please give her a try.”

 The next day I called Ruth and sent her a round trip ticket to Panama City’s Tocumen International Airport.